 You can also use Monito’s online comparison tool to save on fees, obtain the best exchange rates, and find the cheapest option for your international money transfers.

 International money transfers in Qatar by traditional banks

 You will find that traditional banks are still the most popular way to make international money transfers in Qatar.
 This is because they are convenient and offer a good level of customer service.
-You can make these transactions in person at your local bank, online or through your bank’s mobile app.
+You can make these transactions in person at your local Qatari bank, online, or through your bank’s mobile app.

 Costs of international bank transfers in Qatar